UGA Concussion Research Laboratory

 The mission of the UGA Concussion Research Laboratory is to improve concussion management by conducting novel and innovative research, providing cutting-edge patient care, and engaging the University of Georgia student body and local community through outreach and education programs.

-The vision of the UGA Concussion Research Laboratory is to become a national leader in clinically based concussion research, recognized for exceptional patient care, community education and involvement, and developing students who will become future leaders in the field of Sports Medicine.
+The vision of the UGA Concussion Research Laboratory is to become a national leader in clinically based concussion research, recognized for exceptional patient care, community education and involvement, and the development of students who will become future leaders in the field of Sports Medicine.

-The laboratories are equipped with multiple computers and iPads, which allow for a variety of computerized concussion assessment.
+The laboratories are equipped with multiple computers and iPads, which allow for a variety of computerized concussion assessments.
 Neurocom Smart Balance Systems are available in each laboratory to assess balance.

 The laboratories are also equipped with:

 - A Multi-Cervical Unit to capture neck strength and range of motion

 - Head-impact biomechanics sensors

 - Multiple clinical concussion assessment tools